THE SKIN CENTER

 What is Acne?

-Acne is the term used to descibe clogged pores or comedones (blackheads, whiteheads), pimples and deeper lumpes such as cysts or nodules that usually occur on the face, neck, back, shoulders and upper arms.
+Acne is the term used to describe clogged pores or comedones (blackheads, whiteheads), pimples and deeper lumps such as cysts or nodules that usually occur on the face, neck, back, shoulders and upper arms.

 There are so many types of acne.
-The most common is called ance vulgaris.
+The most common is called acne vulgaris.
 Almost everyone goes through a period of acne at one time or another.
-Just beneath the surface of the skin lie hundreds of timney glands called sebaceous glands.
+Just beneath the surface of the skin lie hundreds of tiny glands called sebaceous glands.
 Their function is to collect and excrete the oily substance called sebum, to keep the skin healthy.

 However, the tiny pathway for the sebum to escape often becomes clogged, and a bacterium called p. acne grows inside.
 In a short time, the area swells up, and forms a pimple on the skin.
 At certain times of life, this process becomes very active, troublesome and hard to control.